hp3240auqq/prima.cpp/README.md

 **4. Does it support Windows?**

 Not yet—but it's on the roadmap.
 Currently, prima.cpp can run on Linux, macOS, Android and HarmonyOS (via Termux).
 You can mix heterogeneous devices in the cluster.

+**5. Does it support Vulkan or AMD GPUs?**

+Not yet.
+Now prima.cpp supports only CUDA-based GPUs.
+Vulkan is in our roadmap, and AMD GPUs will be supported once we have that device.

 ## ❤️ Acknowledgment
 This project builds upon the incredible work from the open-source community, especially [ggml, gguf](https://github.com/ggml-org/ggml), and [llama.cpp](https://github.com/ggml-org/llama.cpp).
 We gratefully acknowledge their contributions.